Michael has a mixed general criminal and civil practice.

 Bernadette has a busy practice with a focus on immigration, asylum and judicial review.
 She is committed to representing publicly funded and vulnerable clients and is experienced in doing so in all areas of her practice.

-Before coming to the Bar, Bernadette volunteered in immigration and housing for two and a half years at Lambeth Law Centre.
+Before coming to the bar, Bernadette volunteered in immigration and housing for two and a half years at Lambeth Law Centre.
 For the final year she worked as a senior immigration caseworker as well as being involved in providing outreach immigration advice to a domestic violence charity.

-Prior to pupillage Bernadette developed an interest in restorative justice and mediation whilst volunteering on youth referral order panels for a couple of years as a panel chair, facilitating discussions with young people about reparation and minimising the risk of reoffending.
+Prior to pupillage Bernadette developed an interest in restorative justice and mediation while volunteering on youth referral order panels for a couple of years as a panel chair, facilitating discussions with young people about reparation and minimising the risk of reoffending.

 Ben practises in immigration & asylum, mental health, prison law and public law, with a particular emphasis on human rights issues.
 He has appeared at every level of the tribunal and court system, representing victims of human rights violations, leaders of political groups, high-ranking military officers, diplomats, terrorists, financiers and long term serving prisoners.